-Having thought about everything, I think that it would be fair and reasonable in all the circumstances of Mr and Mrs S's complaint for Shawbrook to put things right by recalculating the original loan based on the known and assumed savings and income to Mr and Mrs S from the solar panels over a ten-year period so they pays no more than that, and they keeps the solar panel system, and any future benefits once the loan has ended.
+Having thought about everything, I think that it would be fair and reasonable in all the circumstances of Mr C's complaint for Shawbrook to put things right by recalculating the original loan based on the known and assumed savings and income to Mr C from the solar panels over a ten-year period so he pays no more than that, and he keeps the solar panel system, and any future benefits once the loan has ended.

-In the event the calculation shows that Mr and Mrs S is paying (or has paid) more than they should have, then Shawbrook needs to reimburse them accordingly.
-Should the calculation show that the misrepresentation has not caused a financial loss, then the calculation should be shared with Mr and Mrs S by way of explanation.
+In the event the calculation shows that Mr C is paying (or has paid) more than he should have, then Shawbrook needs to reimburse him accordingly.
+Should the calculation show that the misrepresentation has not caused a financial loss, then the calculation should be shared with Mr C by way of explanation.

-If the calculation shows there is a loss, then where the loan is ongoing, I require Shawbrook to restructure Mr and Mrs S's loan.
-It should recalculate the loan to put Mr and Mrs S in a position where the solar panel system is cost neutral over a ten-year period.
+If the calculation shows there is a loss, then where the loan is ongoing, I require Shawbrook to restructure Mr C's loan.
+It should recalculate the loan to put Mr C in a position where the solar panel system is cost neutral over a ten-year period.